 Starting with a membership of eight founders, the Network has grown rapidly and now welcomes an ever increasing number of members and observers, from all five continents.
 The current list of members can be found here.

 The NGFS charter sets out the Network’s rules of governance (): the Network has an Executive Committee, which elects the President for a renewable two-year term.
-The current NGFS President is Frank Elderson (European Central Bank), and the Banque de France provides the Network with a permanent Secretariat.
+The current NGFS President is Ravi Menon (Managing Director of the Monetary Authority of Singapore), and the Banque de France provides the Network with a permanent Secretariat.

 Key NGFS data, together with progress achieved, can be found in the Network’s annual report.